OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 The execute function is where you define what a component does when it runs.
 For your Paraboloid component, the equation is evaluated here.
-The input and output public variables are members of the Paraboloid class, which means that they must be accessed using *self*.
+The input and output variables are members of the Paraboloid class, which means that they must be accessed using *self*.
 For example, ``self.x`` gives you the value stored in x.
 This ``self.`` can be cumbersome in a big equation, so a pair of internal variables, *x* and *y*, are used in the calculation.